May 26, 2010

 According to an April 14, 2010, Los Angeles Times article, the death toll from the Mexican government's three-year war on drug cartels is far higher than previously reported -- more than 22,000.
 This violence is an existential threat to the Mexican government and demands that we

-.
+secure our border immediately.
 I will continue to do everything within my ability to ensure the federal government fulfills its obligation to protect the citizens of Arizona from the dangerous criminal elements lurking on our southern border to ensure that every one's families, friends and neighbors can feel safe and secure in their homes.

 Again, thank you for sharing your views with me.
 Please feel free to contact me on this or any other issue of concern.